xuqiongkai/ALTER/README.md

 ## License

-This project is under MIT License - see  [LICENSE.md](LICENSE.md) for more details.
+This project is under MIT License - see  [LICENSE](LICENSE) for more details.

 ## Citation